Higher Laminations and Affine Buildings: Abstract

 \section{Abstract}

-We give a Thurston-like definition for laminations on higher Teichmuller spaces associated to a surface $S$ and a semi-simple group $G$ for $G-SL_m$ and $PGL_m$.
-The case $G=SL_2$ or $PGL_2$ corresponds to the classical theory of laminations.
+We give a Thurston-like definition for laminations on higher Teichmuller spaces associated to a surface $S$ and a semi-simple group $G$ for $G=SL_m$ and $PGL_m$.
+The case $G=SL_2$ or $PGL_2$ corresponds to the classical theory of laminations on a hyperbolic surface.
 Our construction involves positive configurations of points in the affine building.
 We show that these laminations are parameterized by the tropical points of the spaces $\X_{G,S}$ and $\A_{G,S}$ of Fock and Goncharov.
-Finally, we explain how these laminations give a compactification of higher Teichmuller spaces.
+Finally, we explain how the space of projective laminations gives a compactification of higher Teichmuller space.